mintic-ai/ephemeral/docs/guides/extending-api.md

 3. **Error Codes**: Document all error codes and their meanings
 4. **Examples**: Provide request/response examples

-This guide provides a comprehensive foundation for extending the Docker On-Demand API while maintaining consistency, reliability, and best practices across all endpoints.
+This guide provides a comprehensive foundation for extending the Ephemeral API while maintaining consistency, reliability, and best practices across all endpoints.